 The COVID-19 pandemic boosted the digitalization of European government services, with now eight out of ten services online.

-Paris, November 15, 2021 – Capgemini has launched the 2021 eGovernment Benchmark, its annual report that provides the European Commission insights into the level of eGovernment services across Europe.
+Paris, November 15, 2021 – Capgemini Group has launched the 2021 eGovernment Benchmark, its annual report that provides the European Commission insights into the level of eGovernment services across Europe.
 The results show that the COVID-19 pandemic brought turbulence, but also pushed European governments for change, including how government services are delivered.
 The study, led by Capgemini and jointly carried out with consortium partners, IDC and Politecnico di Milano, also highlights that ongoing investments and organizational changes are needed to accelerate the transition in Europe’s new digital government era.

 The 18th edition of the eGovernment Benchmark report sheds further light on the status of the digital transformation of European public administrations.
 The 2021 report comprises details on the availability and quality of digital services across multiple business and citizen life events, considering different digital building blocks.
 The COVID-19 pandemic showed the necessity to transition services from offline to online in times when face-to-face interactions were impeded.
 By assessing over 7,000 webpages across 36 European countries, the study reveals that more than eight out of ten government services under evaluation (81%) are now available online.